 Folks interested in Oak Canyon should view the natural hazards map to understand the proximity of the Shannon Earthquake Fault.

-Water in the Guadalupe Creek should not be drunk or played with as it runs through areas with naturally-occurring mercury (there were mines for mercury up Guadalupe Road not far from this area).
+Water in the Guadalupe Creek should not be drunk, fished in, or played in as it runs through areas with naturally-occurring mercury (there were mines for mercury up Guadalupe Road not far from this area).